Our Partners

 Contact: (480) 461-6200 or Contact Form

 Chula Vista High School offers an elective course "Social Justice in Food" where students “learn by doing” in the outdoors.
 This program was established in 2016 by teacher Maria Galleher.
 Students start the day with traditional class work that includes academic readings and discussions.
 The majority of the time is spent outdoors; gardening, composting food waste from the cafeteria, planting, harvesting and sampling the food they grow.
-The students completed a final project where they created a StoryMap.
-They work collaboratively with students of all levels maintaining several gardens around campus; an organic vegetable garden, a fruit tree orchard and native gardens that support native life and increase biodiversity.
+The students complete a final project where they create a StoryMap.
+They work collaboratively with students of all levels maintaining several gardens around campus—an organic vegetable garden, a fruit tree orchard and native gardens—that support native life and increase biodiversity.

 Contact: (760) 436-3036 or Contact Form

-San Diego Botanic Garden (SDBG) is located in Encinitas, California.
-SDBG is known for outstanding formal education programs from early childhood through high school, as well as outstanding informal education for visitors of all ages.
+Located in Encinitas, California, SDBG is known for outstanding formal education programs from early childhood through high school, as well as informal education for visitors of all ages.
 Each year, thousands of children from school districts across San Diego County participate in on-site and remote learning programs.
-SDBG’s Education Department manages 4 dedicated classroom spaces, including state of the art facilities constructed in 2019 as a part of the Garden’s Dickinson Family Education Conservatory.
+SDBG’s Education Department manages 4 dedicated classroom spaces, including state-of-the-art facilities constructed in 2019 as a part of the Garden’s Dickinson Family Education Conservatory.
 This 7,000 square foot space includes over 5,000 square feet of conservatory greenhouse that serves as a botanical laboratory, as well as 2 separate classroom spaces for diverse programming.
 Additionally, the SDBG maintains several outdoor classrooms and dedicated indoor and outdoor artistic gallery spaces.

 Contact: The Center Director (acting), William Orts